GerardinClement/GerardinClement/README.md

 # 💫 About Me:
-I am currently student at 42 Lyon Auvergne Rhône Alpes school <br>
-before that I learned web development with OpenClassroom <br>
-I am currently learning about C and C++
+As a student at 42 Lyon Auvergne Rhône Alpes, I previously acquired web development skills through OpenClassroom.
+Currently, I am focusing on learning C and C++

 # 💻 Tech Stack: